orjangj/neotest-ctest/README.md

-  -- By default, each test file will be queried with the given frameworks in the -- following order. frameworks = { "gtest", "catch2", "doctest", "cpputest"}, -- What extra args should ALWAYS be sent to CTest?
+  -- By default, each test file will be queried with the given frameworks in the -- following order. frameworks = { "gtest", "catch2", "doctest", "cpputest"}, -- Command to run CTest.
+Can be used if the executable is not in your path or if you -- are running it in a container. cmd = { "ctest" },
+  -- What extra args should ALWAYS be sent to CTest?
 Note that most of CTest arguments -- are not expected to be used (or work) with this plugin, but some might be useful -- depending on your needs.
 For instance: